Call us to Book : 1300 755 055 - NOW OPEN SATURDAYS | Brisbane & Gold Coast Circumcision & Vasectomy Clinic | Contact

 Immediately following the procedure, breastfeeding is recommended, and then you will be ready to go home once we review post-treatment care with you.

-The most common concern is that tongue tie can interfere with breast feeding in infants.
+The most common concern is that lip tie can interfere with breast feeding in infants, especially if a tongue tie is also present.

-In normal infant development, the lingual frenulum separates before birth, allowing the tongue free range of motion.
-In the case of a tongue-ties newborn, the lingual frenulum remains attached to the bottom of the tongue.
-Why this happens is largely unknown, although some cases of tongue-tie have been associated with certain genetic factors.
+In normal infant development, the labial frenulum separates before birth, allowing the lip free range of motion.
+In the case of a lip-tied newborn, a frenulum remains too attached to the lip.
+Why this happens is largely unknown, although some cases of lip-tie have been associated with certain genetic factors.

-Signs and Symptoms of Tongue Tie in Babies
+Signs and Symptoms of Lip Tie in Babies

-Some babies with tongue-tie have a mild case and show few symptoms or issues.
-On the other hand, if the condition is severe, the tongue is almost completely attached to the floor of the mouth and can be more easily identified.
+Some babies with lip-tie have a mild case and show few symptoms or issues.
+On the other hand, if the condition is severe, the lip is visible attached to the gums and can be easily identified.

-Doctors do not always agree on how to identify tongue-tie, especially if it is mild.
+Doctors do not always agree on how to identify lip-tie, especially if it is mild.
 Because of this, it is difficult to say how common it is.
-Some studies have shown that about four per cent of babies have tongue-tie.
-Others found it to be much more common, affecting about 11 per cent.

 Slow weight gain